Tim Anderson Player Props: White Sox vs. Yankees

-Tim Anderson -- hitting .341 in his past 10 games -- will be in action for the Chicago White Sox against the New York Yankees, with Randy Vasquez on the hill, on June 7 at 7:05 PM ET.
+On Thursday, Tim Anderson (hitting .341 in his past 10 games) and the Chicago White Sox face the New York Yankees, whose starting pitcher will be Luis Severino.
+First pitch is at 4:05 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Yankees.
+He had a hitless showing in his last game (0-for-4) against the Yankees.

 Tim Anderson Game Info & Props vs. the Yankees